 For example, one of the most impactful ways to improve the data you’re reporting is to make sure you’re taking the measurement at the right time.
 “When we calculate EPD or even show things in the databases we adjust a lot of those measurements to a consistent age.
 Being able to have animals within the correct age window definitely increases our ability to accurately adjust those weights to a constant day of age,” Boldt says.

 Another factor when you’re taking weight measurements is to ensure that your scale is calibrated, cleaned periodically, and animals are weighed on the same day if possible.

 Weaber says, “There are standard errors in what we do, working systematically to eliminate as much of that as we can, can be really, really important to reduce bias in data recording, and make the genetic evaluation as informed as possible.”

 - Clean scale periodically during the day

 - Take empty body weights

 - Take measurements multiple times and average the numbers

 - Weigh as many animals as you can on one day

 Weight measurements are more empirical because they don’t require interpretation from the person recording the trait.
-On the other hand, measurements like dam udder score, body condition score, or feet and leg scores require the person doing the scoring to make a judgement.
+On the other hand, measurements like dam udder score, body condition score, or feet and leg scores require the person doing the scoring to make a judgment.
 The best way to remove subjectivity from collecting data is to score using a rubric, be consistent on who collects the score, train, and retrain.